 Monday: On Monday the kolam is drawn to honour Soma (Moon).
 The moon is said to bring feminine grace and beauty as well as mental clarity.
 It also adorns Lord Shiva’s hair.

 Tuesday: On Tuesday the kolam is drawn to honour the Navagraha (planet) Chavai (Mars).
-One is supposed to free from debts, poverty, illness, and breaks the bonds of attachment.
+One is supposed to be free from debts, poverty, illness, and breaks the bonds of attachment.

 Wednesday: On Wednesday the kolam is drawn to honour the Navagraha (planet) Budhan (Mercury).
-The kolam endorse prosperity and intelligence.
+The kolam endorses prosperity and intelligence.
 It brings the blessings of balanced communication.

 Thursday: On Thursday the kolam is drawn to honour the Navagraha (planet) Guru (Jupiter).
 It builds constructive energies to bring wisdom, intelligence, and longevity to all who see it.

 Friday: On Friday the kolam is drawn to honour the Navagraha (planet) Sukran(Venus).
 It integrates energies to bring wealth, prosperity and abundance in all aspects of one’s life.

 Saturday: On Saturday the kolam is drawn to honour the Navagraha (planet) Shani (Saturn).
-This planet can create hardships such as delays, sorrows, restrictions and adversity which get lighten by this kolam.
+This planet can create hardships such as delays, sorrows, restrictions and adversity which get lightened by this kolam.

 Sunday: On Sunday the kolam is drawn to honour Surya (Sun).
 It balances the energies for the entire week.

 Kolams are usually drawn with coarsely ground rice flour and with swift deft strokes.
 As legend goes, the rice flour is also food for ants and other insects.
 Red brick powder and coloured rangoli powder are used to enhance these kolams.
 During the Tamil month of Margazhi and on special occasions, the kolams take on a festive note too.
 Kolams during the festival Pongal are generously dotted with images of the overflowing Pongal pot signifying prosperity and plenty.
 Some of the special kolams are Navagraha kolam and Iswarya kolam.